Skip to content

 Kuang Si Waterfall

 You can start the second day by visiting the Kuang Si Waterfall.
-The best way to do it is by renting a scooter the day before so that you can start driving around 7:00 am and arrive at the waterfall around 8:00 am, right when the park opens and there are no people.
+The best way to do it is by renting a scooter the day before so that you can start driving around 7:00 am and arrive at the waterfall around 8:00 am, right when the park opens, and there are no people.
+If you don’t feel comfortable driving for so long, this is the best solution.

-Right inside the waterfall park, you can visit the Tat Kuang Si Bear Rescue Centre, a rescue center dedicated to saving moon bears.
+Inside the waterfall park, you can visit the Tat Kuang Si Bear Rescue Centre, dedicated to saving moon bears.
 More than 100 bears have been rescued in Laos.
-Currently, there are six bear houses at the new sanctuary, and are planning (and fundraising) for more in preparation for additional rescues, growing cubs, and bile farm closures.
+There are six bear houses at the new sanctuary, and they are planning (and fundraising) for more in preparation for additional rescues, growing cubs, and bile farm closures.

-It’s great to see that people all over the world are raising awareness towards saving endangered wildlife, even in poorer countries where this is usually more difficult to do.
+It’s great that people worldwide are raising awareness about saving endangered wildlife, even in poorer countries where this is usually more difficult.

 Explore the countryside and join one of the many day or half-day tours

-You can spend part of the second day driving around the countryside and exploring some of the villages to get some interesting pictures and a glimpse of how local people actually live.
-For example, I came across this beautiful temple on my way to the waterfall.
+You can spend part of the second day driving around the countryside and exploring some of the villages to get interesting pictures.
+For example, I encountered this beautiful temple on my way to the waterfall.

-One of the most common day or half-day tours you can join is to one of the elephant rescue centers.
-These tours are easy to book because you’ll see the agencies advertising them along the main road in Luang Prabang.
+One of the most common day or half-day tours you can join is a visit to one of the elephant rescue centers.
+They’re easy to book, as you’ll find plenty of agencies along the main road in Luang Prabang advertising them.
+If you decide to go, make sure to choose a center that does not allow riding and instead focuses on rehabilitation and ethical interactions, so your visit truly supports the well-being of the animals.

 Luang Prabang is also the starting point to reach a small village that is becoming increasingly popular: Nong Khiaw.
-Check out my travel guide to see if it’s worth it to go there.
+Check out my travel guide to see if going there is worth it.

 Final considerations